ACCEPTING CASES NATIONWIDE

 Eligibility criteria for filing an Ozempic lawsuit include:

-• An emergency room visit, hospitalization, or visit with Gastroenterologist, related to the condition.
+• An emergency room visit, hospitalization, or visit with a gastroenterologist or ophthalmologist, related to the condition.

 It is critical to consult with an Ozempic lawyer to determine if you meet the criteria requirements and for state-specific statutes of limitations that may affect your case.